dairiki/lektor-index-pages/docs/reference/virtualsources.rst

         defined of the indexes ``items`` setting.
-I.e. the *items* are iterated through; the *keys* are computed for each item in order; the index source for the first key encountered will be listed first in *subindexes*, the index for the second key encountered will be listed second, etc.
+I.e. the *items* are iterated through; the *keys* are computed for each item in order; the index source for the first key encountered will be listed first in *subindexes*, the index for the second unique key encountered will be listed second, etc.